gets-mukul/Hiver-task/README.md

 ## Running the tests
 1. Open the terminal/cmd.
 2. Got to the directory containing all .py files.
-3. Run command given below.
+3. Runninng command given below will give the result for all the test-cases.

 `$ python3 Main.py `